Seeed-Studio/wiki-documents/docs/reTerminal.md

 - Power adapter (5V/4A)
 - USB Type-C cable

-### Software Set Up

-#### Flash Raspberry Pi OS/ 64-bit Ubuntu OS or Other OS
+### Flash Raspberry Pi OS/ 64-bit Ubuntu OS or Other OS to eMMC

 We can flash **Raspberry Pi OS/ 64-bit Ubuntu OS or other OS** on to the **eMMC storage** of the CM4 on the reTerminal.
-However, if you plan to switch the CM4 to a **non-eMMC version**, you can insert a micro SD-card to the reTerminal and flash your desired OS on to the micro SD-card

-##### Flash to eMMC (CM4 eMMC Version)

-If you have the reTerminal with CM4 (eMMC), then you can directly flash the OS on to the eMMC storage.
 Once the necessary drivers are installed, you just have to connect the USB Type-C port of the reTerminal to your PC, and it will show as an external drive.
 Start by removing the reTerminal back shell.

 - **Step 1.** Remove the 4 rubber covers and open the reTerminal back shell unscrewing the 4 screws underneath